 - a) Prior to the consideration of individual applications within the Community Core, a Community Core Plan shall be prepared first to guide development applications.
-The limits of the Community Core Plan area shall be developed in consultation with the Town. - b) The Community Core Plan shall be prepared to the satisfaction of Council and contain the following: - A detailed overall land use plan, identifying the location of all of the proposed uses and in particular the location of medium and high density residential uses and the Local Commercial Mixed Use Area; - ii) A detailed phasing plan that describes the sequencing of development and the timing of any infrastructure improvements;
+The limits of the Community Core Plan area shall be developed in consultation with the Town. - b) The Community Core Plan shall be prepared to the satisfaction of Council and contain the following: - i) A detailed overall land use plan, identifying the location of all of the proposed uses and in particular the location of medium and high density residential uses; - A detailed phasing plan that describes the sequencing of development and the timing

-- A plan showing the location of any future public lands that may be dedicated to the Town as part of the approval process; - iv) The proposed built-form of the development including type, height, and architectural treatments; - v) The location of appropriate access points onto the abutting road and trail network; - vi) The location of pedestrian, bicycle, vehicular and service circulation and access and parking areas in the context of the overall parking management strategy; and, - vii) Measures that implement feasibility study the Section required by H6.7.3.3a) of this plan as appropriate, and where it determined has to be feasible to establish a cogeneration plant (also known as CHP - Combined Heat & Power) in the Community Core area. - c) A key element of the Community Core Plan required above will involve demonstrating how various land uses can share amenities such as open space and other facilities such as parking and loading areas.
+- of any infrastructure improvements; - iii) A plan showing the location of any future public lands that may be dedicated to the Town as part of the approval process; - iv) The proposed built-form of the development including type, height, and architectural treatments; - v) The location of appropriate access points onto the abutting road and trail network; - vi) The location of pedestrian, bicycle, vehicular and service circulation and access and parking areas in the context of the overall parking management strategy; and, - vii) Measures that implement feasibility study required by Section H6.7.3.3a) of this plan as appropriate, and where it has determined to feasible to establish a cogeneration plant (also known as CHP - Combined Heat & Power) in the Community Core area. - c) A key element of the Community Core Plan required above will involve demonstrating how various land uses can share amenities such as open space and other facilities such as parking and loading areas.
 In this regard, the co-location of uses within buildings and on individual properties is strongly encouraged.
 In addition, barriers between public uses, particularly between parks and schools should be eliminated wherever possible.